Man, Woman, and the Image of God

-There are a few Hebrew words that are translated man/woman or male/ female in the Old Testament.
-This word study will apply to the Hebrew words that are used for "man" and "woman" in reference to their relationship with God and each other.
+There are a few Hebrew words that translated man/woman or male/ female in the Old Testament.
+This word study will apply to the Hebrew words used for "man" and "woman" as it refers to their relationship with God and each other.

 *Please note that when words are spelled with Hebrew font in this article they are read from right to left.

 The Hebrew word for man/husband is "ish" אִישׁ spelled (aleph, yod, sheen) the Hebrew word for woman/wife is "isha" אִשָׁה spelled (aleph, sheen, hey).
-The difference between these two words is the letter "yod" in the word for man and the letter "hey" in the word for woman.
+The difference between these two words is the letter "yod," in the term for man, and the letter "hey" in the word for woman.
 The word spelled by "yod" and "hey" together in Hebrew is the abbreviated name of God's covenant name "Yah" יה which male and female represent through the covenant of marriage.
-His name is actually translated this way in the NKJV in the following verses.
+His name is translated this way in the NKJV in the following verses.